seckinguzel/myDevOpsProject/README.md

 Producer Service Swagger Documentation: http://localhost:8080/swagger-ui.html Consumer Service Swagger Documentation: http://localhost:8081/swagger-ui.html This guide will help you run the myDevOpsProject locally, install dependencies using Maven, and deploy it to Kubernetes.
-You can use this guide to set up your project for local development and deployment on Kubernetes
+You can use this guide to set up your project for local development and deployment on Kubernetes.